Do you find yourself doing everything, and leaving your partner out of the picture? Here’s how to involve dads at home — and why you should.

 Make it a point to communicate often and openly.
-If need be, ask one another point back what the other needs, how you can help each other, and what’s on your minds.
+If need be, ask one another what the other needs, how you can help each other, and what’s on your mind.

 If you’re too upset, wait for a better time to bring up the subject.
 When you’re both cool and calm is a much more productive time than in the middle of an argument.
 Communicate with your partner—it’s easier, more effective, and can only strengthen your ties together.

 8. Show your gratitude

 We all want to feel heard and acknowledged, especially by our loved ones.
 Don’t forget to show your gratitude and thank you—and not as if your partner has just done you a favor (remember, don’t delegate).

 Be grateful for the person he is and the partnership you have.
 Sometimes it’s all we need to keep pushing through a difficult day or to meet a new one with fresh gusto.

 The best part?
 This can create a cycle between the two of you.
 As they say, treat people how you want to be treated.
 The more gratitude you show, the more likely you can receive it in return.